History of Jesuit

 - Over the summer of 2003, Alumni Hall, a five-classroom building was added next to the gymnasium.
 New offices for Campus Ministry, Christian Service, and Counseling were constructed that summer as well.

 - The Building for the Future Campaign raised more than $20 million since 2003.
 Included in the campaign was the construction of the Student Athletic Center in 2006, modernization of the electrical system of the campus, installation of HVAC in every classroom, additional contributions to the Endowment, and the funds necessary to construct the Phelan Chapel of the Jesuit Martyrs of North America along with additional parking and a safer entrance to campus off of Fair Oaks Blvd.

-- A 2,200 kW Photovoltaic Solar System was constructed across ten rooftops on campus in the summer of 2012 which produces approximately fifty percent of the school’s electricity needs.
+- A 530 kW Photovoltaic Solar System was constructed of 2,200 panels across ten rooftops on campus in the summer of 2012 which produces approximately fifty percent of the school’s electricity needs.